About Us

 2020 Raising Awareness…It’s a Matter of Survival – Alex Taylor – cancelled due to Covid -19

-2021 Inspired by Nature to… Alex Taylor sharing how nature has inspired him
+2021 Inspired by Nature – Alex Taylor

 Since 1997 Wings has maintained its purpose “to foster immediate and long term positive action on behalf of birds, wildlife and habitat by utilizing and recognizing public education, research results, quality economic development and the skills and resources of our communities, balancing the needs of humans and natural systems.”